 Let’s be frank: Most, if not all of us gamers, have heard of this game.
 Mobile Legends: Bang Bang is Moonton’s quintessential smartphone MOBA game, and it only makes sense to take it for a spin on the V11.
-Amidst the connection problems (more on this later), I still found the character movement and rendering extremely fluid.
+Amidst the occasional connection problems (more on this later), I still found the character movement and rendering extremely fluid.
 I even indulged a little by maxing out the graphics, just to see how well the V11 handled it.
 Surprisingly, the phone didn’t explode.

 Jokes aside, it was almost like playing a MOBA on the computer, although of course the load eventually took a toll on the battery.
 Nevertheless, watching Layla’s Ultimate ability at top quality was nothing short of entertaining.
-Heh.

 Asphalt 9: Legends

-Generally, the gameplay was reasonably smooth and there really isn’t much that I could nitpick on.
-The cars and tracks were rendered well, the music was clear even with the volume maxed out, and the flashy explosions didn’t make the screen lag.
-That last one is a problem that most lower-end phones struggle with, so at least there’s the consolation of the V11 being among the “higher-tier” smartphones.
+Generally, gameplay was reasonably smooth and there really isn’t much that I could nitpick on.
+The cars and tracks were rendered well, the heart-pumping music was clear even with the volume maxed out, and the flashy explosions didn’t make the screen lag.
+That last one is a problem that most lower-end phones tend to struggle with, so at least there’s the consolation of the V11 being among the “higher-tier” smartphones.

 Rounding it up

-Let’s just say that I have good news and bad news.
+Well, let’s just say that I have good news and bad news.